Code4Blessings/node-weather-server/README.md

 2. Address?
 Send back the static JSON
     - Add address property onto JSON which returns the provided address
 3. Test /weather and /weather?address=lawrenceville

+#### Challenge: Wire up /weather

+1. Require geocode/forecast into app.js
+2. Use the address to geocode
+3. Use the coordinates to get forecast
+4. Send back the real forecast and location